 For 2013, your standard deduction is $6,100 if you file as single or married filing separately, $12,200 for married filing jointly or qualifying widower, and $8,950 for filing head of household.
 If your total deductions from your Schedule A don’t add up to more than those amounts, you’re better off taking the standard deduction instead of using Schedule A to itemize.

 But if you’re pretty close to those amounts, you can maximize your benefits by lumping your donations into one year.
 For example, if you file as single, and you have mortgage interest of $4,000 per year and you always donate $1,000 per year to your favorite charity, your total itemized deductions would add up to $5,000, which is less than the $6,100 you can deduct when you use your standard deduction.
 However, if you donated the next year’s $1,500 on December 31st, rather than waiting until January, your total deductions will be $6,500, making itemizing worthwhile and getting you a better deduction.

 The following year, you probably will go back to the standard deduction, but the year after that, you could implement the same plan.
 Saving a little bit on taxes every two or three years is better than not saving at all, and being smart about the timing of your donations can help you make sure you get the most tax-saving value out of your charitable contributions.

 Charitable contributions help you do good for the world and for your tax bill.
 The rules can be complicated, but it’s worth your time to know what you’re entitled to deduct and get your maximum refund.

 Have you made any donations this year, or are you planning to make any next year?
-What charities do you like to support and how have your contributions affected your tax liability?
+Which charities do you like to support, and how have your contributions affected your tax liability?